High Court of Tanzania

 13 April 1995

-Conviction for receiving stolen property upheld on circumstantial evidence and voluntary caution statement; five-year minimum sentence affirmed.
+Appeal against conviction for receiving stolen property dismissed; caution statement and five‑year minimum sentence upheld.

 11 April 1995